tektoncd/cli/docs/cmd/tkn_eventlistener_delete.md

 ## tkn eventlistener delete

-Delete an EventListener in a namespace
+Delete EventListeners in a namespace

 ***Aliases**: rm*